 Nittany Lions Announce Football Depth Chart

-UNIVERSITY PARK, Pa. - Football coach Bill O'Brien today released Penn State's post-spring practice depth chart, which shows numerous position battles will take place during pre-season training camp in August.
+UNIVERSITY PARK, Pa. - Head coach Bill O'Brien today released Penn State's post-spring practice depth chart, which shows numerous position battles will take place during pre-season training camp in August.

-For information on joining the Nittany Lion Club and purchasing season tickets, as well as club seating in Beaver Stadium, fans can visit www.GoPSUsports.com or call 1-800-648-8269 (1-800-NITTANY) weekdays from 8 a.m.-5 p.m.
-The pricing of 2012 Penn State football game tickets and accompanying donation levels is the same as in 2011.
+For information on joining the Nittany Lion Club and purchasing season tickets, as well as club seating in Beaver Stadium, fans can visit www.GoPSUsports.com or call 1-800-NITTANY weekdays from 8 a.m.-5 p.m.